mitsuoxv/jp-household/README.md

   rename(city = 地域区分)
 ```

-## Confirm the Hamamatsu-city’s loss in dumplings
+## Confirm the Miyazaki-city’s win in dumplings

 According to [this page
 (Japanese)](https://www.stat.go.jp/data/kakei/hyohon.html), the sample